Let’s talk about the taboo of “no-go zones”

 And while we’re on the topic, the German press has been reporting on it as well.

-An article published in Welt in July 2015 details a leaked city council report from Duisberg that discusses attacks on police offers, gangs ruling whole streets and the community living in fear.
+An article published in Welt in July 2015 details a leaked city council report from Duisberg that discusses attacks on police officers, gangs ruling whole streets and the community living in fear.

 "In Berlin, or in the north of Duisburg there are neighborhoods where colleagues hardly dare to stop a car,” said Rainer Wendt, federal president of the German Police Union to der Spiegel, “because they know that they'll have to face 40 or 50 men.”